 DIY Yarn Wreath

 Before we start this project let's gather our supplies.
+Time to hit the craft store or dollar store for anything you don't already have!
 You will need:

 - Wire wreath frame (mine is 12″)

 - Yarn (as many colors as you want, I am using 4)

 How to Make a Yarn Wreath